 Participants will be challenged to “do the math” with and apply the MLC apps towards problems from the Math at Home website (https://mathathome.mathlearningcenter.org/).
 By engaging in realistic classroom investigations, participants will gain ideas and resources that can immediately be put to use in their own classrooms and schools.

-Participants will also learn through first-hand experience how to use the apps alongside other common K-5 tech tools including Seesaw and Google Slides.
+Participants will also learn through first-hand experience how to use the apps alongside other common K-5 tech tools including Google Slides and Padlet.
 Not only will this provide tangible classroom integration use cases, it will encourage participants to consider best practices for reviewing student work and extending math discourse with technology.

 Evidence of success include well-received presentations at both math and technology conferences including the TCEA (2018), NCTM (2018), CMC-South (2018-19), and ISTE (2019).
 To gain a sense of the session content and instructional methods, view the Google Site used at ISTE 2019: bit.ly/ISTEappsformath

 1. Warm-up (10 Minutes): Energize participants with a short Would You Rather activity that exemplifies the many ways to view a math problem and the power of the math apps.

 2. MLC apps (20 minutes): In small groups, participants learn about the flexibility of the apps and begin to develop fluency with the features and functionality of the apps.
 Participants explore how sharing in the apps allows students and teachers to share math problems and thinking.

 3. Apply Activity 1 (25 minutes): Working individually or with a partner, participants join a Seesaw class as a student and explore a learning activity that uses an MLC app share code to launch an investigation.
 Participants show their thinking in the app and then overlay Seesaw tools to further explain their thinking.
 As a whole group, we explore types of feedback for deepening thinking.